Enter your ZIP to

 It is always smart to get price quotes from at least four pre-screened and licensed HVAC repair and installation contractors before starting your project in order to get the best price.
 Let Modernize help you do that in a few easy steps.

-Underfloor heating systems provide even distribution of heat in larger spaces and use less energy than traditional systems.
-It is a cost effective solution for new construction homes but might be too expensive for existing homes as the flooring needs to be removed and installed back again.
+Underfloor heating systems provide even distribution of heat in larger spaces and use less energy than some traditional systems.
+It’s a cost-effective solution for new construction homes but might be too expensive for existing homes, as the flooring needs to be removed and reinstalled.

 Home Heating Radiators

 An older method of heating with steam uses a radiator and boiler system.
-Usually found in older homes and apartment buildings, the cast iron radiators are powered by steam to heat an area.
+Usually found in older homes and apartment buildings, cast iron radiators use steam to heat an area.
 The radiators connect with either a one-pipe or a two-pipe system, which carries the steam and condensate to and from the boiler.
 The boiler converts the water and condensate into steam, which in turn travels to and heats the radiator to provide the heat.

-Home radiators heat up quickly and require less moving parts making them extremely reliable and durable.
-The older cast iron radiators can also be replaced with newer wall panel, baseboard or column radiators for aesthetic appeal.
+Home radiators heat up quickly and require fewer moving parts, making them extremely reliable and durable.
+You can replace an older cast iron radiator with newer wall-panel, baseboard, or column radiators for improved aesthetics.

 Home Heating Radiators

-Home radiators utilise a radiator unit connected with a boiler unit that transfers steam to and from the unit to warm homes.
+Home radiators utilize a radiator unit connected with a boiler unit that transfers steam to and from the unit to warm homes.

-The aforementioned heating systems produce adequate heat and comfort levels to ensure you stay warm during the winter months.
-However, like most other types of equipment, they can malfunction.
-You should always hire licensed and insured contractors experienced with the type of heating system in your home to perform maintenance or repairs.
-Before choosing a heating and air conditioning contractor, it will be wise to ask for references and check with the Better Business Bureau (BBB) for any complaints or concerns.
+The heating systems above produce adequate heat and comfort levels to help you stay warm during the winter months.
+Like any equipment, home heating systems can fail.
+Hire a licensed, insured contractor experienced with your system for maintenance or repairs.
+Before you choose, ask for references, and check the Better Business Bureau (BBB) for complaints.

-With that being said, there are several maintenance procedures capable homeowners can perform to extend the life of their equipment and maintain its optimum efficiency.
-For safety reasons, before performing the recommended procedures, verify that the power or gas to the system is off.
+For safety reasons, before performing any recommended procedures, verify that the power or gas to the system is off.

 Home Furnaces and Boilers

-• Inspect the flue pipe for visible cracks, holes, or leaks.
-A leaking flue pipe can introduce dangerous carbon monoxide into your home.
+• Flue Pipe Inspection: Check for visible cracks, holes, or leaks that could allow dangerous carbon monoxide into your home.

 Heat Pump and Central Air Systems